CazB67/find-surf-spot-app/README.md

 # Find Surf Spot
-Project 1
+A web application that uses Willy Weather API to recommend the best surf sports in the Perth metropolitan area.
+It uses Foundation CSS Framework and JQuery.

 ## Description
 Forecast Websites are difficult to interpret and read.
-It is difficult to know where the best place to surf will be based on the conditions and a person's surfing ability.
+It is difficult to know where the best place to surf will be, based on the conditions and a person's surfing ability.
 Thus a web application that uses Willy Weather API to recommend best surf sports in the Perth metropolitan area has been developed.

 ## Table of Contents